 Fear is when we prepare ourselves for an anticipated danger as if it’s actually real.

-There’s absolutely loads of options.
+Good news, there’s lots of options.
 You need to find a way of showing your head that whatever ‘danger’ you are perceiving isn’t a danger at all.
-You could….
+Here’s just three ways of doing this to get you started.
+All of these have been strategies that my clients have found beneficial:

 Do stressed out people feel more fear?

 The simple answer is yes.
 One of the effects of the FFF instinct is hyperawareness.
-When you are in a stressed state it’s as if your antenna’s are up hunting out anything which may impact your situation.
+When you are in a stressed state it’s as if your antenna is are up hunting out anything which may impact your situation.

 Small things suddenly feel very important.